 New Jersey’s Congregate Housing Services Program (CHSP) is a series of residences located throughout the state in which low level care and supportive services are provided.
 Through this program, the state helps frail, elderly and / or disabled individuals to continue living with relative independence and avoid, or at least delay, placement in a nursing home.
 While not identical, the Congregate Housing Services Program can be thought of as similar to assisted living, but funded, in part, by the state.

-As of 2019, there are estimated to be 50 locations in 16 different counties throughout New Jersey that house close to 1,900 disabled or elderly individuals.
-NJ residents are free to seek admission to a community in any county regardless of their current county of residence.
-This includes residents of the 5 counties in which there are no congregate housing locations (Burlington, Hunterdon, Ocean, Salem, and Warren).
+There are currently locations in 21 different counties throughout New Jersey.
+New Jersey residents are free to seek admission to a community in any county regardless of their current county of residence.
+This includes residents of counties in which there are no congregate housing locations.

-Funding for NJ CHSP comes, in part, from the US Department of Housing and Urban Development, the state of NJ and from the residents themselves.
+Funding for NJ CHSP comes, in part, from the US Department of Housing and Urban Development, the state of New Jersey and from the residents themselves.

 Age – candidates must be at least 62 years of age or, if younger, they must be “disabled” as designated by Social Security.